rdelacrz/benchmark-playground/languages/python/README.md

 # python_benchmark_runner

 The following subpackage runs benchmarks using code written in **Python**.
 Assuming that the operating system hosting this application is Ubuntu, [Python](https://www.python.org/downloads/) should already come preinstalled in it.
-It uses [Setuptools](https://setuptools.pypa.io/en/latest/index.html) to generate executables for the project.

 ## Prerequisites